How to Run VBA Code in Access Without Errors?- (Quick Guide)

 It’s time to write the VBA code to run the query.

-Check out the complete VBA code as shown in below example (where “max_sales” is the query’s name):
+Check out the complete VBA code as shown in example below (where “max_sales” is the query’s name):

 Private Sub Command0_Click()